winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 exact location of an item and tried that - same result.
 That means I had a bug in my IntCode VM that did not trigger on Day 09, Day 21, or today - with the exceptions of the items.
-I was a little frustrated after a while and asked on Reddit, then got back to my C++ IntCode VM and tried that.
+I was a little frustrated after a while and asked on [Reddit][redditday25bug], then got back to my C++ IntCode VM and tried that.
 Sadly (obviously) it still had the other weird bug, the one that surfaced on Day 21 and which prompted the rewrite, and it kept crashing.
 But after a while I fixed those bugs and could finally walk through my rooms,